Patient information: Anemia caused by low iron (Beyond the Basics)

-Complete blood count — A complete blood count (CBC) is a group of tests that includes a red blood cell (RBC) count, hemoglobin, and hematocrit.
+Complete blood count — A complete blood count (CBC) is a group of tests that includes a red blood cell (RBC) count, hemoglobin (Hgb), and hematocrit (Hct).
 It also includes the mean corpuscular volume (MCV, referring to RBC size), mean corpuscular hemoglobin (MCH, referring to the amount of hemoglobin per RBC), and others.

 In people with iron deficiency anemia, the RBC count, Hgb, and Hct are lower than normal.
 The MCV and MCH are also usually lower than normal, indicating that the RBCs are smaller (called microcytic) and carry less Hgb than normal RBCs.

-As part of the complete blood count, a small amount of blood is examined under a microscope.
-The shape, color, and size of the RBCs can help to determine the type of anemia.
+As part of the CBC, the shape, color, and size of the RBCs is also evaluated (either by a machine or by a person using a microscope, referred to as a "blood smear").
+This information can help to determine the type of anemia.

 Other blood tests — In many cases, iron deficiency anemia is suspected based upon the results of the medical history, the CBC, and the blood smear.
 In other cases, further testing may be done to confirm the diagnosis.